 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

+Whitstable is a coastal town famous for its native oysters, but there is so much to discover in this quirky Kent seaside town.
 With direct trains from London taking only 70 minutes, this makes Whitstable the perfect beach trip from London.
 Plus it’s a massive foodie destination too.

 Why Whitstable?
 The ‘Gram’ Made me do it!

 The facade of Wheelers Oysters bar on Instagram made me visit Whitstable, but the friendly smiling locals and calming pebble beachfront makes me want to return for more of this quaint British seaside town.
 And next time, I’ll bring friends!

 I would be lying if I said that I wanted to explore more of the English seaside towns and their pebbly beaches.
 I’m Jamaican and grew up playing in miles of golden sand and turquoise blue waters.
 So I’ve always side-eyed the pebble beaches of the U.K.

 I scoffed snarkily, when my English friends would invite me on trips to Brighton, Margate, Ramsgate or Hastings, and said that I would take them on a trip to Seven Mile Beach in Negril, rated one of the best beaches in the world.
 But after seeing the picturesque pink facade of the Wheelers oyster bar on Instagram, I caved you guys.
 And I tell you my FOMO was at fever pitch with wanting to visit this place and visit I did.

 And I can say that a day trip from London to Whitstable was worth the ‘hype’.
 And this is from a girl that side-eyes most things she sees on Instagram.
 If you’re looking for more on London or planning a trip to the Big Smoke then read my London travel tips guide.